Appalachian mountain chorus frog

-The Appalachian mountain chorus frog (Pseudacris brachyphona), formerly known as just the mountain chorus frog, is a species of frog in the family Hylidae.
-The species is endemic to the United States.
+The Appalachian mountain chorus frog (Pseudacris brachyphona), formerly known commonly as just the mountain chorus frog, is a species of frog in the family Hylidae.
+The species is native to the eastern United States.
 The natural habitats of P. brachyphona are temperate forests, rivers, intermittent rivers, swamps, freshwater marshes, intermittent freshwater marshes, freshwater springs, ponds, open excavations, and canals and ditches.

-It is threatened by habitat loss.
+It is threatened by habitat loss in several states, including Maryland and North Carolina, where it is listed as a species of concern.

 Taxonomy

 The Collinses' mountain chorus frog (Pseudacris collinsorum), which ranges from southwestern North Carolina/southeastern Tennessee south to most of Alabama aside from the north and west to northeastern Mississippi, was formerly thought to represent a population of P. brachyphona, but was described as a distinct species in 2020.
-The description of this species led P. brachyphona to be renamed the Appalachian mountain chorus frog.
+The description of this species led P. brachyphona to be given the new common name, "Appalachian mountain chorus frog".

 Mountain chorus frogs are part of the family Hylidae, also known as the tree frogs.
 Tree frogs are one of the largest families in the order Salientia (also called Anura).
 Because they are so colorful and have many acrobatic talents, they have been called the "clowns and high-wire artists" of the amphibian world.
 The almost 500 species of tree frogs are found all over the world, from tropical regions to the Canadian woods, and Australia.
 They are found in places where toads are usually found.